COVID-19 Information & FAQs

 Frequently Asked Questions

 Symptoms of COVID-19 include fever and signs/symptoms of lower respiratory illness (e.g., cough and shortness of breath).
+The CDC has extended the list of symptoms to also include chills, repeated shaking with chills, headache, sore throat, muscle pain and new loss of taste or smell.
 According to the Centers for Disease Control and Prevention (CDC), symptoms may appear anywhere from two to 14 days after exposure.

 How long does it take for symptoms to display after exposure to COVID-19?